KOL-LAB

 Principal investigator: Dr. Dayana Lau

-Project staff: Dipl.
-Pol.
-Fallon Tiffany Cabral, Rut-Lina Gonçalves Schenck B.A., Maex Kühnert; formerly: Hannah Ferreira, Francis Ramírez-Cervantes
+Project staff: Fallon Tiffany Cabral, Dipl.
+Pol.; Rutlina Gonçalves Schenck B.A.; Maex Kühnert; formerly: Hannah Ferreira, Francis Ramírez-Cervantes

 Partners:

-- Dr. Z. Ece Kaya and Prof. Dr. Viola B. Georgi (Stiftungsuniversität Hildesheim)
+- University of Hildesheim | MA Teacher Training: Dr. Z. Ece Kaya and Prof. Dr. Viola B. Georgi

 Abstract: